Apostolic Penitentiary

-The Apostolic Penitentiary (Paenitentiaria Apostolica), formerly called the Supreme Tribunal of the Apostolic Penitentiary, is a dicastery led by the Major Penitentiary of the Roman Curia and is one of the three ordinary tribunals of the Apostolic See.
+The Apostolic Penitentiary (Paenitentiaria Apostolica), formerly called the Supreme Tribunal of the Apostolic Penitentiary, is a dicastery led by the major penitentiary of the Roman Curia and is one of the three ordinary tribunals of the Holy See.
 The Apostolic Penitentiary is chiefly a tribunal of mercy, responsible for issues relating to the forgiveness of sins in the Catholic Church.

 The Apostolic Penitentiary has jurisdiction only over matters in the internal forum.
 Its work falls mainly into these categories: